 The Bad that can Come from Cancel Culture

 Now, for the dark side of cancel culture in the workplace.

-First, cancelation, when implemented too quickly, erodes trust.
+First, cancellation, when implemented too quickly, erodes trust.
 Employees start to question, “Can anyone be cancelled?
 And for what reasons?
 Is cancellation limited to things that happen in the workplace?
-What role could my personal life play in my cancelation?”
+What role could my personal life play in my cancellation?”
 As you can see, cancel culture can lead to feelings of fear, panic, paranoia, and eventually paralysis.